-An action or object that is used to reduce the risk of a hazard damaging a person's health or physically hurting them
+A control measure is an action or object that is used to reduce the risk of a hazard damaging a person's health or physically hurting them.

 5. Two things an employer should do to prevent health hazards and risks in the front of house?